Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Experimental Results

 The effectiveness of $\widehat{\Phi}^{2}_{y}$ stems from the fact that, when $x_\star$ is OOD and $\alpha$ is small, the noise imbalance between $y^+$ and $y^-$ creates a noticeable perceptual discrepancy between the posterior samples from $p(x|y^+)$ and $p(x|y^-)$.
 To illustrate this, Figure~\ref{fig:sample_comp26} depicts samples from the posterior distributions $p(x|y^+)$ and $p(x|y^-)$ under both well-specified and strongly misspecified priors.
 As the blur strength increases, perceptual hallucinations become more pronounced in the OOD model's reconstructions.
 This effect persists, though more weakly, under mildly misspecified priors, resulting in a drop in detection power at high blur levels.
 To illustrate a mild OOD situation, Figure~\ref{fig:ffhq_partial_fail} shows a Met-Faces example that is correctly identified as OOD for $\sigma_\kappa = 0.5$ and $\sigma_\kappa = 2$, but misclassified for $\sigma_\kappa = 5$.

-\subsubsection{MRI reconstruction}
+\subsubsection{MRI Reconstruction}

-We now consider a single-coil MRI image reconstruction problem (see SM, Section 3).
-We use two diffusion priors from \cite{shoushtari2025unsupervised}, which are trained on brain and knee images from the FastMRI dataset respectively \cite{zbontar2018fastmri, knoll2020fastmri}.
+We now consider a single-coil MRI image reconstruction problem (see SM, Section \ref{sect:sm_mri}).
+We use two diffusion priors from \citet{shoushtari2025unsupervised}, which are trained on brain and knee images from the FastMRI dataset respectively \cite{zbontar2018fastmri, knoll2020fastmri}.
 We consider the brain dataset as ID.
 We proceed similarly to the previous experiment and extract brain and knee scans from FastMRI to compose the ID and OOD datasets.
 For this experiment, we slightly increase $\alpha$ to $0.25$ to reduce the noise injected to $\mathbf{y}^-$, which allows reducing the number of noise realizations to $4$ and the number of steps to $10$.
 We define a reference dataset of $50$ brain scans to compute the $95$-th percentile of $\widehat{\Phi}^{2}_{y}$, and compose a test set of $50$ ID and $50$ OOD images.
 We set the measurement noise to $0.1$ in all experiments and consider an acceleration factor $R$ of $\times4$ or $\times8$ for the forward operator; increasing $R$ makes the estimation problem more challenging.

 The values of the estimators $\widehat{\Phi}^{1}_{y}$ and $\widehat{\Phi}^{2}_{y}$ and for the brain-trained model are represented in Fig.~\ref{fig:mri_OOD} for $R=4$ and the more challenging case $R=8$.
 In both cases, we observe an excellent discrimination between ID and OOD data points for both estimators.
 This result can be explained by the fact that the brain images comprise few learnable features that can be transposed to knee images.
-The brain model mainly learns the complex structures (gyri) present on the surface of the brain, which are completely absent from knee scans, and tends to hallucinate these structures in knee reconstructions.
-Moreover, to evaluate OOD detection accuracy, Tab.~\ref{tab:stats_mri} reports the Type I error probability and testing power obtained with each estimator; we observe that they both achieve excellent performance.
-For completeness, we also report the results for single-shot model selection against a model trained on knee scans in SM, Section 3.
-Lastly, Fig.~\ref{fig:mri_samples} shows examples of samples from $p(x|y^-)$ and $p(x|y^+)$ for ID and OOD cases.
-Once again, we observe that the OOD case exhibits substantial variability in perceptual details, largely hallucinated by the prior.
+The brain model mainly learns the complex structures (gyri) present on the surface of the brain, which are completely absent from knee scans, and often hallucinates these structures in knee images.